-- The first year, select 3 or 4 main stems that grow away from the leader (main stem) in opposite directions.
+- In the first year, select 3 or 4 main stems that grow away from the leader (main stem) in opposite directions.
 Cut each back by half.
 Remove other smaller branches and stems as well as those that are broken or crossing.
-Create an open vase like form, an open center.
-When pruning stems, cut just above an outward facing bud; new branches will grow outward, not inward.
+Create an open vase-like form, an open center.
+When pruning stems, cut just above an outward-facing bud; new branches will grow outward, not inward.

 - At the end of each season of the first three seasons keep 3 or 4 of the best shoots.
 In the fourth year, remove the stems from the first year, the oldest stems, and keep 3 to 4 of the best new young stems; each following year trim away the oldest wood and renew the plant by selecting the best of the new stems.

 - Currants fruit on older wood; to keep currants productive, cut back young stems and side shoots.

 Pruning Black Currants

 - The stems of bare-root black currants (with multiple stems emerging from the soil) should be cut back to about 1 inch above the ground after planting.
 This will encourage strong root growth.

 - The stems of container-grown black currants that have established roots do not need to be cut back after planting.

 - The second winter after planting, prune new stems that are weak or growing parallel to the ground.

 - Established black currants can be pruned much like gooseberries.
 Keep the interior of the bush free of weak, broken, diseased, or crossing stems.
 Also, trim away stems drooping close to the ground.
 Each year after the third year, cut away 3-year old wood to make way for younger fruiting wood.
 (Older stems will be dark-colored; newer one- and two-year-old stems will be paler and fruit-bearing; these should not be removed unless they are damaged.)